News & Blog

 Cognitive and communication challenges

 are a hallmark of long-term TBI effects.
-Survivors often struggle with mental tasks that were easy before.
+People often struggle with mental tasks that were easy before.
 The ability to process information, remember things and communicate can be significantly affected.
 Common long-term effects include:

 Memory loss and concentration difficulties